How Much Does a Website Cost in South Africa?

 Cost R500 - R5,000/year R8,000 - R40,000 once-off R15,000 - R200,000+

-Design Quality Template-based, generic Good, depends on individual Premium, brand-specific
+Design Quality Template-based, generic Good, depends on individual Stronger, brand-specific

-SEO Basic, limited control Variable, often weak Comprehensive, technical
+SEO Basic, limited control Variable, often weak Broader, technical

 Support Self-serve, platform docs Depends on availability Dedicated team, SLA